 Openned in 2015, Iiyama Station is a relatively new addition to the Hokuriku Shinkansen Line which runs from Tokyo to Kanazawa, via Nagano.
-Iiyama Station is small and basic to navigate.
+Iiyama is the nearest major station to Nozawa Onsen Snow Resort and Madarao Mountain Resort.
+Two of the most popular resorts in Nagano, Iiyama Station is an important transit point enroute to both destinations.
+On this page you will find the following information:

 Two train lines service Iiyama: the Hokuriku Shinkansen Line and the local Iiyama Line.
 Of those, the Hokuriku Shinkansen and Hokuriku Main Line will be of most interest to international visitors: